Different Types of Skype Scams and How to Avoid Them

 1. Sextortion, Romance Dating, or Sex Scam

-This is one of the most typical Skype scams around as it preys on vulnerable people.
-It involves a scammer pretending to be a woman or man and preying on single men or women to extort them with money.
+This is one of the most typical Skype scams as it preys on vulnerable people.
+It involves a scammer pretending to be interested in a relationship and then preying on single men or women to extort money from them.

 An example of a sextortion scam starts with a scammer contacting the victim on a dating platform and continuing chatting on social media platforms.